nfqde/nfq-colors/README.md

     } as const
 } as const;
 ```
-With this definition the secondary color of the dark theme will be the same as the light theme.
+With this definition the secondary color of the dark theme will be the same as in the light theme.

 The `BaseColorsType` type is a type that contains the colors of the base colors object.
 It is used to provide autocompletion and assurance that only these colors are used in the `darken`, `lighten` and `translucify` functions.